Women of Honor: Early years and partnership with Shimmer (2002–2011)

 ROH had its first women's match on June 22, 2002, at its Road to the Title show; it saw Sumie Sakai defeat Simply Luscious.
 Women's wrestling was sporadically featured in ROH since the match.
 During the 2000s, ROH featured female wrestlers like Sara Del Rey, Daizee Haze, Serena Deeb, MsChif, Amazing Kong, Ashley Lane, Nevaeh, Allison Danger, Lacey, Taeler Hendrix, Mercedes Martinez and others on shows, later releasing a DVD featuring the best of its women's division.
 Some of women's matches were also featured on ROH's television program on HDNet but ROH did not consistently feature women's matches until 2015.

 ROH also had a partnership with women's professional wrestling promotion Shimmer Women Athletes, with the Shimmer Championship and Shimmer Tag Team Championship being defended on several ROH shows – becoming the first women's titles to be featured in ROH.

-A collage of MsChif, Serena Deeb, Sara Del Rey, Daizee Haze, former Shimmer Tag Team Champion Tomoka Nakagawa, and Mercedes Martinez.